Skaryon/vramework/README.md

 ![AVA](logo.png)
 # vramework
-> isomorphic rendering engine agnostic JavaScript framework with virtual DOM diffing and patching
+> Isomorphic, rendering engine agnostic JavaScript framework with virtual DOM diffing and patching

 This is the from of vramework, a JavaScript framework build on top of [vQuery](https://github.com/Skaryon/vQuery).
 It is still in it's early days.
 Proper documentation pending.